Dealing with Money in Argentina: Cash, Credit Cards, and Change

 While technically ‘illegal,’ the black market trade of currency is common in Argentina and there are no cases of foreigners getting in trouble with the law for trading money with a private entity.

-Frequent travelers may want to find a home bank that reimburses transaction.
+Frequent travelers may want to find a home bank that reimburses fees on ATM transactions.

 As a backup, savvy travelers would be smart to open a checking account with a bank back home that refunds ATM fees and doesn’t charge foreign currency fees, if available.